wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ## Week 5: Getting to the Text
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Readings:               X
+Readings:

-Assignment:             X Visit library special collections
+Assignment:               Visit library special collections

                           Set up Reclaim Hosting and Install Omeka and WordPress
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------